Nob1K/MICEforCATS-Extension/README.md

    - *Empirical:* the same decision rule, but with the two thresholds grid-searched on the validation split under 0/1 loss.
    - *Direct:* a random forest trained on the same features with the action label as the target, skipping the confidence layer entirely.

-5. **Scoring.** An LLM judge (following the AbstentionBench protocol) classifies each Llama response as an answer, a clarification request, or an abstention.
+5. **Scoring.** An LLM judge classifies each Llama response as an answer, a clarification request, or an abstention.

 ## Running it